StephenRicher/HiCFlow/README.md

 **Note:** If relative file paths are provided in the configuration file then these are **relative to the working directory**.
 The working directory itself (defined by workdir) is relative to the directory snakemake is executed in.
-If not set, the working directory defaults to the directory containg the Snakefile.
+If not set, the working directory defaults to the directory contaning the Snakefile.
 Relative paths can be confusing, they are used here to ensure the example dataset works for all users.
 If in doubt simply provide absolute paths.